-Field Description Route Name Enter a nam e for the bridge static route for identification purposes.
-Active Activate/deactivate the static route.
+Field Description Route Name Enter a name for the bridge static route for identification purposes.
+Active Indicates whether the static route is active or not.
 Ether Address Enter the MAC address of the destination machine that you wish to bridge the packets to.
 IP Address If available, enter the IP address of the destination machine that you wish to bridge the packets to.
 Gateway Node Enter the number of the remote node that is the gateway of this static route.
 When a packet's destination Ethernet (MAC) address matches the value entered above, it will trigger a call to this remote node.
 Once you have completed filling in this menu, press [Enter] at the message [Press ENTER to Confirm] to save your configuration, or press [Esc] to cancel.